nickdowse/RailsMagicRenamer/README.md

   `gem install bundler && bundle install`

-  You should now be able to run the local tests:
+  You should now be able to run the tests locally:

     bundle exec rake